College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 Your application must:

-- target your proposed programme of work and activities at addressing specific areas for improvement shared by your group
+- target your proposed programme of work and activities at addressing specific quality improvement needs shared by your group

-- clearly demonstrate how you have used evidence to identify these specific areas for improvement, for example, by using relevant external or internal assessments
+- demonstrate how you have used evidence to identify the specific quality improvement needs

-You are not restricted to a predetermined list of activities.
-The programme of work may include a variety of activities such as:
+- identify the products, learning and best practice that will be derived from your programme of work and how this will be shared with the wider FE sector.

 What’s excluded from CCF funding